A Liouville-type theorem and Bochner formula for harmonic maps into metric spaces: Acknowledgements

 \section{Acknowledgements}

+The work contained here composed a part of the first author's thesis at Brown University.
 The authors would like to thank Chikako Mese for her generous support and useful discussions.
 The first author would like to thank Christine Breiner for encouragement and support, and the second author would like to thank Huai-Dong Cao and Xiaofeng Sun for their continual encouragement.